 The Fixing America's Surface Transportation (FAST) Act replaced MAP-21 and became law on December 7, 2015.
 The new law authorized Federal transportation programs for Federal fiscal year (FFY) 2016 through FFY 2020.
-With the anticipated expiration of the FAST Act in 2020, this UPWP may need to be amended to reflect any new requirements associated with new Federal transportation legislation.
+A Continuing Resolution passed by Congress in the Fall of 2020 has extended the FAST Act through FFY 2021.
+As requirements may be adjusted if a new surface transportation reauthorization occurs during the time period covered by this document, the UPWP may need to be updated accordingly.

 According to Federal law, a continuous and comprehensive framework for making transportation investment decisions in metropolitan areas is required, and MPOs are encouraged to consult or coordinate with planning officials responsible for other types of planning activities affected by transportation.
 These include topics such as planned growth, economic development, environmental protection, airport operations and freight movement.

 The UPWP describes transportation planning and related activities to be performed during the year by the MPO and its partnering entities.
 The document shows in sufficient detail what agency will perform the work, the schedule for completing it, and the expected products.